cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ### Signal Rating (SiR)

 This is an important consideration for combat in Space.
-Every space vessel has a signature strength, representing it´s emmision of energy over a multispectral field.
-It´s the emmision of heat, gravimetric waves, and other electromagnetic radiation.
-The more of these emmisions take place the bigger is the signature of the vessel, meassured in the Signature Rating (SiR).
+Every space vessel has a signature strength, representing it´s emission of energy over a multispectral field.
+It´s the emission of heat, gravimetric waves, and other electromagnetic radiation.
+The more of these emissions take place the bigger is the signature of the vessel, measured in the Signature Rating (SiR).
 This is what scanners try to detect and is influenced by many factors.
-These are in general the size, the energy emmited, and the distance to the scanner.
+These are in general the size, the energy emitted, and the distance to the scanner.
 To keep it easy the SiR is measured as a target number (TN) that is to be met by checks made by sensors and electronic warfare.